 Professor Stephen D. Wrage

-Dr. Wrage earned his B.A. in Classics at Amherst College.
-On graduating he went to Athens for two years where he taught in a Greek school and served as assistant to the president.
-Returning to the U.S. he taught at St. Albans School in Washington, worked at the Brookings Institution for Dr. Helmut Sonnefeldt and attended the Johns Hopkins School of Advanced International Studies.
+Dr. Wrage earned his B.A. in Classics in 1974 at Amherst College, then taught for two years at Athens College, a school for Greek students.
+He also taught at St. Albans School in Washington, worked at the Brookings Institution and earned his masters anddoctorate at the Johns Hopkins School of Advanced International Studies.

 In 1980 hebecame assistant dean of the School of Foreign Service at Georgetown University.
 He has published widely on ethics and American foreign policy.
 In 1991 he was a Pew Faculty Fellow at the Kennedy School of Government.
 In 1995 he spent a Fulbright year at the National University of Singapore and has written about that severelycontrolled society for The Washington Post, The Los Angeles Times, The Asian Wall Street Journal, and The Atlantic Monthly.
 He is the author of Immaculate Warfare, on the ethics of precision guided munitions and in 2019 published The Politics and Strategy of No-Fly Zones with Routledge.
 He is a member of the Council on Foreign Relations.